-I emerged from Christopher Street Subway Station to go on a stroll through Greenwich Village.
+I emerged from Christopher Street Subway Station on a stroll through Greenwich Village.
 The best way to get to know any city is to walk its streets.
 Everywhere you’ll find little relics—or scars—from the past.
-Almost as soon as I left the station, I walked across this tiny triangle of land, probably three feet along each side:
+Almost as soon as I left the station, I passed this triangle of land, probably three feet along each side:

 Though the surface is broken and cracked, you can still read the words:

 Property of the

 It stands—indignant and without explanation—right in front of a cigar store.

 I remembered from a visit to TriBeCa in 2013 that I’d discovered the reason the Ghostbusters building was such a funny shape and it suddenly clicked.
 The history of these two things—the Ghostbusters building and this house were related.
 I’d figured out when this tile plot of land had come from, but not the story of whoever had put it there.

 Let’s rewind to 1900 for a moment.
 Here’s a map of Greenwich Village (from Gerald McFarland’s excellent Inside Greenwich Village):

 If you look in the top left, you’ll see that Seventh Avenue stops at West 11th Street.
 Back when the streets of New York were laid out, this was perfectly fine.
 By the turn of the twentieth century, this was becoming a problem.
 People were moving to urban areas at an incredible rate.
 In 1900, the combined population of the USA’s three largest cities (New York, Chicago, Philadelphia) was 6,500,000 million.
 By 1910, it had increased to 8,500,000.